End of year financial contributions

 This type of contribution may suit members wanting to combine their assets into super as they head towards retirement.

-The main benefit of this is once you’re over age 60 and you move assets into super, you may pay lower tax.
+The main benefit of this is that once you’re over age 60 and you move assets into super, you may pay lower tax.

 Learn more about after-tax contributions.